department-of-veterans-affairs/lighthouse-github-actions/README.md

     # *Required*
     kubeconfig: ''

-    # Namespace that the job will run in
+    # Kubernetes Namespace that the Techdocs job will be created in
     # Default: 'default'
     namespace: ''